How do you know if you are getting the BEST water lily?

 How late in the year can the water lilies be planted?
 If you built your pond in the summer and are wondering how late a lily could be bought and grown depends upon your intent.
 Tropical water lilies typically will bloom until frost in many areas in the northern climates.
 So if you want blooms later in the year try the tropicals, they are known for their constant blooms!
 In the northern climates it is not unusual to have tropical water lilies blooming in October when autumn is approaching.
 Hardy water lilies can be transplanted up to the late Fall in the northern climates.
 The hardy varieties are beginning a dormancy in these areas by late summer.
 By planting a hardy in the latter part of summer you insure the next year that when "nature" is ready to stimulate growth.
 This method is to ensure that the plant is already in place ready for a full season of growth.

-Flower Colors: The tropical water lilies come in all colors of the rainbow and are especially known for the class of blue and purple flowers that are not found in the hardy varieties.
+Flower Colors: The tropical water lilies come in all colors of the rainbow and are especially known for the class of blue and purple flowers that are not found in the hardy varieties (not including the ISG hardy water lilies).
 These colors are found in many dark to light shades with many different appearances.

 Wintering Water Lilies: It is highly recommended that the attempt to winter Tropical Water Lilies in cooler climates is not advisable.
 As seen in the above comparison chart of Tropical vs Hardy Water Lilies, it is obvious why many customers desire to winter the magnificent and outstanding traits of a Tropical Water Lily and will select and enjoy, over the years, a multitude of different varieties.
 It is not uncommon for many customers to report to our establishment the amount of blooms and spectacular growth of Tropical Water Lilies each year.
 Night blooming water lilies, which are all Tropical Water Lilies, should be enjoyed in all water garden pools.
 Recall that William Tricker's first hybrids were night blooming water lilies which can be enjoyed once the day blooming tropical and hardy varieties have closed in the afternoon and early morning.
 Over the decades many articles and techniques on wintering Tropical Water Lilies in cooler climates have been described in garden magazines, journals, on line, etc. but are often not reproducible and met with disappointing consequences.
 Simply stated, most commercial establishments do not use the growing conditions found in an outdoor water garden pool as a basis for a wintering technique.
 Enjoy the multitude of Tropical Water Lilies as Tricker customers have been for decades throughout the entire United States.
 On the other hand, the Hardy variety of water lilies are relatively easy to winter but do have some set backs.
 The Hardy Water Lilies during the winter months in ice forming locations are wintered by not allowing the tuber/roots to be frozen.
 This indicates that, if ice will form deep in the water garden pool, the container that holds the roots/tuber should be lowered to a deeper section of the pool that will not freeze solid, or, if the pool will freeze solid, the container should be brought indoors, i.e. basement, and placed into a container of water keeping wet until Spring.
 If wintering your Hardy Water Lily you may notice, depending upon yearly growing season, the flowering ability and growth of pads changes each year, in fact, may stop blooming, become pot bound, and can be subjected to "crown rot".
 It is for this reason that dividing of the tuber must be monitored and done to keep the Hardy Water Lily strong and viable.
 Since there are a multitude of factors (soil, water quality, winter conditions, bacterial/viral/fungal infections, etc.) in wintering the hardy water lilies some hardy varieties will do better in a specific location than others.
 Note: This discussion of wintering is directed to the regular or standard hardy water lilies and not the newer classified ISG hardy water lilies (cross of a hardy and tropical water lily) that may or may not be treated as the regular hardy water lilies.
 There may, in the future, be other attributes to wintering techniques or limits that may develop over the years with this newer class of water lilies as they are grown throughout the US.